Lindbergh kidnapping: Appeals

-Hauptmann was convicted and immediately sentenced to death.
+Hauptmann was convicted on February 13, 1935, and immediately sentenced to death.
 His attorneys appealed to the New Jersey Court of Errors and Appeals, which at the time was the state's highest court; the appeal was argued on June 29, 1935.

 New Jersey Governor Harold G. Hoffman secretly visited Hauptmann in his cell on the evening of October 16, accompanied by a stenographer who spoke German fluently.
 Hoffman urged members of the Court of Errors and Appeals to visit Hauptmann.

 In late January 1936, while declaring that he held no position on the guilt or innocence of Hauptmann, Hoffman cited evidence that the crime was not a "one person" job and directed Schwarzkopf to continue a thorough and impartial investigation in an effort to bring all parties involved to justice.

 It became known among the press that on March 27, Hoffman was considering a second reprieve of Hauptmann's death sentence and was seeking opinions about whether the governor had the right to issue a second reprieve.

 On March 30, 1936, Hauptmann's second and final appeal asking for clemency from the New Jersey Board of Pardons was denied.
 Hoffman later announced that this decision would be the final legal action in the case, and that he would not grant another reprieve.
 Nonetheless, there was a postponement, when the Mercer County grand jury, investigating the confession and arrest of Trenton attorney, Paul Wendel, requested a delay from Warden Mark Kimberling.
 This, the final stay, ended when the Mercer County prosecutor informed Kimberling that the grand jury had adjourned after voting to end its investigation without charging Wendel.

 Execution

 Hauptmann turned down a large offer from a Hearst newspaper for a confession and refused a last-minute offer to commute his sentence from the death penalty to life without parole in exchange for a confession.
-He was electrocuted on April 3, 1936.
+He was executed by the electric chair on April 3, 1936.

 After his death, some reporters and independent investigators came up with numerous questions about the way in which the investigation had been run and the fairness of the trial, including witness tampering and planted evidence.
 Twice in the 1980s, Anna Hauptmann sued the state of New Jersey for the unjust execution of her husband.
 The suits were dismissed due to prosecutorial immunity and because the statute of limitations had run out.
 She continued fighting to clear his name until her death, at age 95, in 1994.